Runze/runze/content/about.md

 I'm an okay data scientist, an avid language-learner, and a self-proclaimed art-lover.
 And that's really all that is interesting about me.

+If you insist on knowing more, you can reach me at ernuzwang@gmail.com.

 Bye.